 Bayes is also a great algorithm for learning.
 It’s a system for turning data into knowledge.
 The rise of big data and improved computing power has unleashed its capabilities bringing it into use more and more.
 From a personal perspective I like it for that meta-quality of being about learning.
 It’s a theorem I found out about many years ago.
 I learned its name and applied it in maths problems, but it took many years really to internalise it.
 Like in business where execution is more important than the idea, in learning internalising an idea is more important than simply knowing it.

 Several years after that interview in Oxford I found myself in another interview, this time for a graduate job on the derivatives desk of a major bank.
 The interviewer posed me a question, which I later found out was the Monty Hall problem.
 Three doors, there’s a goat behind two of them and a car behind one.
-I choose a door, the host than opens one of the other doors to reveal a goat.
+I choose a door; the host then opens one of the other doors to reveal a goat.
 Question: do I stick with the door I’ve chosen, or do I switch?
 Had Bayes been my favourite theorem, the answer would have been obvious.

 Sources and Bibliography